 Handling of VSP coded block

-After the merge candidate list is constructed the reference index is replaced by a inter-view reference picture index.
-This way, BVSP coded blocks could be considered transparently as normal inter predicted blocks.
+After the Merge candidate list is constructed the reference index is replaced by an inter-view reference picture index.
+This way, BVSP coded blocks can be considered as normal inter predicted blocks.

-In section 2.2.2.1.3 a methods is described that provides a disparity vector when a neighbouring block is coded in interview prediction mode called NBDV.
-As the VSP mode can be assumed as a special interview prediction method, NBDV also provides a disparity vector if a neighbouring block is coded in a VSP mode.
+In section 2.2.2.1.3 a methods is described that provides a disparity vector when a neighbouring block is coded in inter-view prediction mode called NBDV.
+As the VSP mode can be assumed as a special inter-view prediction method, NBDV also provides a disparity vector if a neighbouring block is coded in a VSP mode.
 The returned disparity vector is derived from the maximum disparity of the subsampled depth values in the associated depth block which were used for VSP compensation.